telemachus/descartes-meditations/README.md

 ## What is this?

-As of summer of 2016, it’s a work in progress.
+As of 2019, it’s a work in progress.
 The plan is that it will be a text and commentary on Descartes’ *Meditationes de prima philosophia*.
 The commentary is aimed at intermediate readers of Latin.
 The notes focus primarily on the language, but since I hope it will be of interest to non-philosophers as well, I also talk about the arguments.

 ## Want to look at it?